theJudyEssam/Edu-Portal/README.md

 ### TEACHER
 - Defines the grade and subject the teacher will teach.
-- Inputs student grades, adds study material, and sends both to the database.
+- Inputs student grades, adds study material and sends both to the database.
 - Methods `dashboard` and `result` open the teacher version of these pages.

 ### STUDENT